thedude0606/options_copy_TB/DECISIONS.md

 - **Environment Variables**: Using .env file for secure credential management to avoid hardcoding sensitive information.

-- **Modular Design**: Separated API interaction (auth.py, options_data.py) from UI components (app.py) to improve maintainability.
+- **Modular Design**: Organized code into logical classes (SchwabAuth, OptionsDataRetriever) for better maintainability even within a single file.

 - **Event-Driven Updates**: Implemented event-driven pattern with Dash callbacks for real-time data updates in the dashboard.

 - **Singleton Pattern**: Used a singleton instance for the authentication manager to ensure consistent authentication state.

-- **Path Resolution**: Modified the main entry point to explicitly add the current directory to the Python path to resolve module import issues across different environments.
+- **Self-Contained Application**: Consolidated all functionality into a single file to eliminate import issues while maintaining clean code organization.

 ## Rationale for Key Decisions